 Here are a few examples of some weekend (extended weekend) itineraries for those planning a trip to Macedonia.
 Keep in mind, these itineraries only include small-town destinations.
 Check here for other Macedonia travel information.

 4-5 days: Start in Skopje, make your way to Kratovo, spend a day there.
-Go to Berovo, spend 1-2 days visiting before heading to Veles for the remainder of the trip.
+Go to Berovo and spend 1-2 days visiting before heading to Veles for the rest of the trip.

 Best Time To Visit Macedonia